ImageMagick/Usage-Markdown/quantize/index.md

 [![\[IM Output\]](posterize_3_ns.gif)](posterize_3_ns.gif)
 [![\[IM Output\]](posterize_6_ns.gif)](posterize_6_ns.gif)

-As you can see a "`-posterize`" argument on '`2`' means to only provide 2 colors per color channel, producing a map of just 8 colors for a 3 channel RGB image, such as the above.
+As you can see, a "`-posterize`" argument of '`2`' means to only provide 2 colors per color channel, producing a map of just 8 colors for a 3 channel RGB image, such as the above.
-Basically it will recolor images using the threshold set of 8 colors.
+Basically, it will recolor images using the threshold set of 8 colors.

 An argument of '`3`' will map image colors based on a colormap of 27 colors, including mid-tone colors.
 While an argument of '`4`' will generate a 64 color colortable, and '`5`' generates a 125 color colormap.
-Of course as mentioned above, an argument of '`6`' will reproduce the same set of 216 colors, as provided by the in the built-in "`netscape:`" image.
+Of course, as mentioned above, an argument of '`6`' will reproduce the same set of 216 colors, as provided by the in the built-in "`netscape:`" image.

 Please note that a "`-posterize`" argument of '`0`' or '`1`' is non-sensible, and with the latest IM releases just converts images to pure black (which though logical, is quite useless).

-The result is that the image has been recolors using a mathematically derived or 'uniform' color map.
+The result is that the image has been recolored using a mathematically derived or 'uniform' color map.

 You can see this more clearly on a gradient image, producing an even distribution of posterized gray levels.